A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson

-Since $R_N$ is a constant, we will use the notation $R_N$ to denote it as a single constant or $R_N(q,\tilde s)$ for a function of $(q,\tilde s)$.
-The next Lemma pertaining to \eqref{qtildessys} will be useful in proving the blowup/global existence results in Section \ref{secglobal}. \begin{lemma} Consider the system \eqref{qode} and \eqref{sode}.
+When the value is fixed, we simply write $R_N$ to denote this constant; when needed as a function of $(q,\tilde s)$.

+The next Lemma pertaining to \eqref{qtildessys} will be useful in proving the blowup and global existence results in Section \ref{secglobal}. \begin{lemma} Consider the system \eqref{qode}-\eqref{sode}.
 Denote the two coordinates at which the trajectory curve intersects the $s$-axis by $(0,s_{min})$ and $(0,s_{max})$.
 Then